Self-serve resources for problem solving

 Tariffs and the goods they apply to are typically published online by governments.
 For example, the full Canadian Customs Tariff, including HS codes and the duty rates that apply to goods being imported into Canada, is available online from the Canada Border Services Agency.
 The U.S. International Trade Commission provides a search function for codes under the U.S. Harmonized Tariff Schedule (HTS) that apply to goods imported into the U.S. The U.S. Customs Border Protection (CBP) Cargo Systems Messaging Service also publishes guidance related to changes in U.S. tariff rates, including specific U.S. HTS codes, to assist importers.

-Examples of other jurisdictions with similar resources include the European Union TARIC database, France’s RITA database, and the United Kingdom Trade Tariff service online.
+Examples of other jurisdictions with similar resources include the European Union TARIC database, France’s RITA (French only) database, and the United Kingdom Trade Tariff service online.

 Where can I learn more about policy changes from the U.S. government and tariffs?